 A Principle or Two

-'Good taste' exists, but is not absolute, can be cultivated, and is mediated by culturally-specific aesthetic principles alongside one's place and company.
-Kant (1790) once described judgements of beauty as a “disinterested pleasure."
-There's going to be a lot of 'ought' that you'll feel in this writing, but the object is not to prescribe so much as to provoke; to give rules with the understanding that some will be broken, and to provide a stage for such breaking as will lead to fruitful, deliberate chocies, which are ultimately the bedrock of taste.
+There is a lot of 'ought' that a reader will sense in this writing, but the object of this page is not to prescribe so much as to provoke; to give rules with the understanding that some will be broken, and to provide a stage for such breaking as will lead to fruitful, deliberate chocies, which are ultimately the bedrock of good taste.

 From Head to Toe